mario-slowinski/user/README.md

     ```yaml
     user_accounts: []         # list of users to manage
     - name: username
+      dn: ""                  # DN of account entry in LDAP
+      objectClass: []         # objectClasses of account entry in LDAP
+      attributes: {}          # attributes of account entry in LDAP
+        uid: ""               # i.e.
+        cn: ""
+        homeDirectory: ""
+        loginShell: ""
+        userPassword: ""      # follows the same rules as local account
       authorized_keys: []     # list of keys to add/remove
         - key: "{{ playbook_dir }}/files/id_rsa.pub"
           state: absent       # remove key matching the one in file